Spheroid technology

 The spheroids are applied evenly into the defect.
 Just a few minutes later, they self-adhere to the subchondral bone.
 After about 20 minutes, the process is complete and the spheroids adhere firmly.

-The model shows spheroids approx. 20 minutes after implantation into the cartilage defect of the knee joint (model enlarged).
+The animation shows spheroid implantation into the cartilage defect of the knee joint (model enlarged).

 WHAT DO SPHEROIDS DO IN THE DEFECT?

-The model shows how new hyaline-like cartilage tissue has formed in the cartilage defect.
+The animation shows in time laps how new hyaline-like cartilage tissue has formed in the cartilage defect.

 Video abspielen

-Which conditions should be considered for an ACI?
+The video explains which conditions should be considered for an ACI.

 Video abspielen